EmmanuelCollegeStudentUnion/ecsu-web/content/info/accommodation.md

 title: Accommodation
 ---

-All undergraduates are guaranteed accommodation, either in College or in a property owned and serviced by College, for the duration of their undergraduate course.<br/><br/>
+All undergraduates are guaranteed accommodation, either in College or in a property owned and serviced by College, for the duration of their undergraduate course.

 - [Rents and Charges](rents)